si-medbif/exomeseq/README.md

 ## Setup

-The package consists of python scripts that will
+The package consists of several python scripts that will

 	1. Create all required folders and configuration files.
 	2. Move any provided FASTQ files to their appropriate location.